zoetyu/workshop-ws-04-24-chrome-extension/README.md

 # Sources
 <a id="fn1"></a>The extension loading section is basically copied from [last year’s workshop group](https://github.com/dartmouth-cs52-18S/workshop-ws-chrome-extension/blob/master/README.md). [↩](#fnl1)
-Our idea is also closely related to their idea --> we all love Tim.
+Our idea is also closely related to their idea --> we :clap: all :clap: love :clap: Tim :clap:.

 We also used the [clippy extension](https://chrome.google.com/webstore/detail/clippy-the-useless-paperc/fmbcdhjmhddnnpeomknikdbboejbhdcl?hl=en-US) to start working through building the extension and for the idea.